techidaily/site-games-able/source/_posts/exploring-top-tier-games-playstation-plus-or-xbox-game-pass.md

  The catalog of games differs depending on the platform.
 Some games are available on both Xbox and PC, while others only support one platform or the other.
 Otherwise, PC Game Pass works just like Xbox Game Pass—unlimited access to download as much as you can fit on your computer, with streaming supported as well.

- You'll need to download the[Xbox app for Windows](https://www.xbox.com/en-US/apps/xbox-app-for-pc) to take advantage of Game Pass on PC.
+ You'll need to download the [Xbox app for Windows](https://www.xbox.com/en-US/apps/xbox-app-for-pc) to take advantage of Game Pass on PC.
 Unlike PS Plus, you don't need a controller to play these games.
 The PC versions are built for PC, not streamed, so they control with a mouse and keyboard.
 This may not be the optimal method for all games, such as platformers, so many games also offer full controller support.

 ### Xbox Cloud Gaming

  If you have Xbox Game Pass Ultimate, you also have the option to stream much of the Game Pass catalog.
 This works on iPhone and iPad, Android, PC, and Xbox consoles, allowing you to choose how you want to play.

- See our[Xbox Cloud Gaming intro](https://www.makeuseof.com/what-is-xbox-cloud-gaming-how-does-it-work/) for details on what devices are compatible and how it works.
+ See our [Xbox Cloud Gaming intro](https://www.makeuseof.com/what-is-xbox-cloud-gaming-how-does-it-work/) for details on what devices are compatible and how it works.
 In most cases, you'll need a controller for best results, though some games support touch controls.
 You'll also need a strong network connection—Microsoft recommends a 5Ghz Wi-Fi or mobile data connection that's at least 10Mbps down.

 ## PlayStation Plus vs. Xbox Game Pass: Pricing